wpmetabox/docs/_docs/extensions/mb-settings-page.md

 `capability`|Required capability to access the settings page.
 Optional.
 Default `edit_theme_options`.
 `icon_url`|The icon for the menu.
 To use [a Dashicon](https://developer.wordpress.org/resource/dashicons/), set this to `dashicons-icon-name`.
 To use a SVG data image as a CSS background, set this to `data:image/svg+xml;base64...`.
 To use an image, set this to image URL.
 See `icon_url` parameter of [add_menu_page()](https://codex.wordpress.org/Function_Reference/add_menu_page) function.
 `position`|Menu position.
 See `position` parameter of [add_menu_page()](https://codex.wordpress.org/Function_Reference/add_menu_page) function.
 `parent`|ID of the parent page.
 Optional.
-Can be WordPress menu or custom settings page menu.
-See below for list of WordPress page IDs.
+Can be a WordPress menu or custom settings page menu.
+See below for the list of WordPress page IDs.
 `submenu_title`|Set this to the default submenu title (first submenu) if the settings page is a top-level menu.
 Optional.
 `help_tabs`|The content displayed when clicking on the Help button on the top right (near the Screen Options button).
 See below for details.
 `style`|How do you want to style the settings page.
-Supports `boxes` which has same the style as normal WordPress meta boxes (like in the edit post screen) and `no-boxes` which has the same style as WordPress settings page.
+Supports `boxes` which has same the style as normal WordPress meta boxes (like in the edit post screen) and `no-boxes` which has the same style as WordPress settings pages.
 In `no-boxes` style, each meta box is a section of the settings page.
 `columns`| The number of columns in the meta boxes.
 Can be 1 or 2.
 You might want to use 1 column with `no-boxes` style to match WordPress style.
 `tabs`|Organized meta boxes and fields in tabs.
 This param takes an array of tab in either format `['tab-id' => 'Tab Label']` or `['tab-id' => ['label' => 'Tab Label', 'icon' => 'dashicons-email']]`.
 Note: when using this param, you must specify which tab the meta box belongs to by adding a new parameter `'tab' => tab_id`.
-See "Using Tabs" section below for details.
+See the "Using Tabs" section below for details.
 `tab_style`|Specify the tab style, value can be `default` (WordPress-native style where tabs are horizontal) or `left` (tabs are put on the left of the settings page).
-See "Using Tabs" section below for details.
+See the "Using Tabs" section below for details.
 `submit_button`|The custom text for submit button.
 Optional.
 `message`|The custom message displayed when saving options.
 Optional.
 `customizer`|Whether to show the settings page in the Customizer as a panel. `true` or `false` (default).
 Optional.
 See below for details.
 `customizer_only`|Whether to show only as a Customizer panel, no admin settings page. `true` or `false` (default).
 Optional.
-`network`|Make the settings page network-wide (in multisite environment). `true` or `false` (default).
+`network`|Make the settings page network-wide (in a multisite environment). `true` or `false` (default).
 Optional.

-In case you want to add submenu to existing WordPress pages, set the `parent` option to:
+In case you want to add a submenu to existing WordPress pages, set the `parent` option to:

 Value|Page
 ---|---